Frequently Asked Questions.

 - World: A single world for one gaming group.
 It will usually represent one gaming adventure.

 - Game: A Forge game has a unique URL and is how you will interact with your games.
-A game can either represent a Table or be a shortcut to a table’s World.
+A game can either represent your entire Foundry server or, if the Game Manager is enabled, be linked to a specific World.

 - Asset: This is an image, a video or an audio file that you use in your games.
 Your Assets are stored in the Asset Library and have their own quota.